Rivera2021/Proteomics_Pipeline/README.md

 ## Data

 * Data_for_pipeline: Contains different type of data that is used along the pipeline
-* raw: Contains the raw count matrix and metadata to start analysis
+* raw: Contains the raw count matrix and metadata to start the analysis

 ## Analysis